daexis/pvsimulator_challenge/README.md

 3. PV simulator.

 There is simple simulator of PV system.
 It receives meter's value from broker and simulate PV system.
-All information about PV system is stored in output file.
+All information from PV system stored to output file.

 **How to run:**